Nuruzzaman Nayan

-Nuruzzaman Nayan (নুরুজ্জামান নয়ন) is a retired Bangladeshi footballer who played as a goalkeeper, and is the goalkeeping coach of the Bashundhara Kings.
-As the first-ever Bangladeshi goalkeeping coach, he has achieved Goalkeeping Level 1 in 2016 in Nepal, Goalkeeping Level 2 in 2019 in Australia, and obtained a Goalkeeping A Diploma in 2024 in Malaysia.
+Nuruzzaman Nayan (নুরুজ্জামান নয়ন) is a former Bangladeshi footballer as a goalkeeping coach of Bangladesh National team, and the goalkeeping coach of the Bashundhara Kings and football analysts.As the first-ever Bangladeshi goalkeeping coach, he has achieved Goalkeeping Level 1 in 2016 in Nepal, Goalkeeping Level 2 in 2019 in Australia, and obtained a Goalkeeping A Diploma in 2024 in Malaysia.
 This is the first time a goalkeeper coach from Bangladesh has received such a highest-level certificate.
 He was the goalkeeper coach of Bangladesh in the 2021 SAFF Championship.

 He is regarded as the country's most qualified goalkeeping coach with several coaching licences.
 In 2016, he achieved AFC Goakeeping Level 1 Coaching Certificate as first Bangladeshi.
 He is also an AFC 'A' Coaching Licence holder and a coach instructor.
 Nayan is the former goalkeeping coach of both the Bangladesh men's football team and the Bangladesh women's football team.
 He played for more than ten years in domestic football.